bokwon/buildAngular/docs/scope.md

 $apply() is used to execute an expression in AngularJS from outside of the AngularJS framework. (e.g from browser DOM events, setTimeout, XHR or third party libraries)
 The big idea of $apply is that we can execute some code that isn't aware of Angular.
 This enables to integrate code to the 'Angular lifecycle' using $apply.

+### $evalAsync([expression], [locals])

+Execute the expression on the current scope at a later point in time.
+It will execute after the function that scheduled the evaluation (preferably before DOM rendering), At least one $digest cycle will be performed after expression execution.